Apueblar/Algo/comments.md

 Quite good overall.

 * Divide and Conquer is a organizational mess.
 Could use some cleaning up.
 (DONE)
 * There are some problems when path building in Floyd.
-I did a try with the following matrix:
+I did a try with the following matrix: (The thing I found is that my code works with Integer.MAX_VALUE not with 10000000, if you try now with INFINITE as i prepared it shoul work)
 ```
 static void fillInWeights(int[][] w) {
 		for (int i = 0; i < w.length; i++)